-Regularity start controls will be situated at locations given in the road book.
+Regularity start controls will be situated at locations given in the route book.
 There will be no arrival time control prior to them.
-Competitors may report to these controls, and when manned start the regularity section, at any time during the period they are open.
 Regularity Starts may be manned or unmanned.

-RS's will Manned Regularity Starts may be preceded by a yellow flag control board.
-Competitors should not pass a yellow board this if another car is in the control area, although one crew member may walk forward to check the clock and/or claim a delay allowance (see Article 19).
+Manned Regularity Starts may be preceded by a yellow flag control board.
 The control itself will be indicated by a red flag control board and there may be a line on the road.
-Competitors should wait at this line until the start signal is given.
-Competitors should drive up to the start line as soon as it is clear of other cars, and hand their time cards and clipboard to the control marshal.
+Competitors should drive to the start line as soon as it is clear of other cars, and hand their time cards to the control marshal.

-They must be ready to start each regularity section immediately on arrival at the start.
 They will be allocated a start time on the next full minute (e g 15:25:00) or (if two or more cars arrive close to each other or the control marshal deems it necessary for another reason) half-minute (e g 15:25:30).
 If not ready, they may be deemed to have started at the correct time and have to make up any time they have lost.
 They may check the marshal's clock.

-RS may also be self-start controls.
-Competitors will be notified of these in advance.
-At these controls, the starting point will normally Unmanned Regularity Starts may be indicated by a red flag control board and/or a self-start board which will be positioned at the exact point from which the regularity section will start.
-In the event that there is no control board, the landmark at this point as shown in the road book/route instructions will be deemed the start point.
+Unmanned Regularity Starts may be indicated by a red flag control board and/or a self-start board which will be positioned at the exact point from which the regularity section will start.

+In the event that there is no control board, the landmark at this point as shown in the route book/route instructions will be deemed the start point.

-There will be of two types of self-start unmanned Regularity Start control:
+There will be of two types of unmanned Regularity Start control:

-- (i) Allocated Start Regularity:- The marshal at the preceding time control will write the self-start allocated start time on the competitor's time card and competitors should then proceed to the Regularity Start identified by the self-start board and start the regularity at the time designated on their time card.
-This is also referred to as a "Allocated Start" Competitors without a properly allocated start time will be deemed not to have visited the regularity start. - (ii) Self-Start Regularity:- Before starting, competitors must record, in ink in the space provided on the time card, in hours, minutes and seconds, the time at which they intend to start the section, and must proceed at this time. (e.g. 15:32:00).
-They should Competitors must start either on a full minute or half minute (e.g. 15:32:00 or 15:32:30).
-At such controls MSA Motorsport UK regulation R11.5.3 doesn't not apply i.e. You can write the self-start time on your timecard in the space provided.
+- (i) Allocated Start Regularity:- The marshal at the preceding time control will write the allocated start time on the competitor's time card and competitors should then proceed to the Regularity Start and start at the time designated on their time card.
+Competitors without a properly allocated start time will be deemed not to have visited the regularity start. - (ii) Self-Start Regularity: Before starting, competitors must record, in ink in the space provided on the time card, in hours, minutes and seconds, the time at which they intend to start the section, and must proceed at this time.
+Competitors must start either on a full minute or half minute (e.g. 15:32:00 or 15:32:30).
+At such controls Motorsport UK regulation R11.5.3 does not apply i.e. You can write the self-start time on your timecard in the space provided.

-Competitors who are found at a subsequent timing point or secret control check not to have recorded their start time as required will be deemed not to have visited the start control incur a penalty as listed below.
-Secret controls checks to check this and determine adherence to the route may be located at any distance from the RS.
-After leaving a Self-Start control the marshal at the first regularity timing point or secret check encountered after leaving the self-start control will verify the self-start time by signing in the box provided.
-In the event that no time has been recorded, the marshal will cross out the box and will not enter a signature write 'No Time' in the time box.
+Competitors who are found at a subsequent timing point or secret control not to have recorded their start time will incur a penalty as listed below.
+Secret controls may be located at any distance from the RS.
+After leaving a Self-Start control the marshal at the first regularity timing point or secret control encountered will verify the self-start time by signing in the box provided.
+In the event that no time has been recorded, the marshal will write 'No Time' in the time box.
 If a competitor has written an amended time the marshal will ask the crew to clarify the time and initial the alteration making a note on their check sheet for reference.
-Any competitor failing to enter a start time or having an altered but unverified start time will be deemed to have started not visited the Regularity Start section from the first timing point control and not from any secret check that may be established between the start and the first timing point control and will be penalised as below.
-Any time found to be erroneous will be ignored and the control will be deemed not to have been visited Subsequent regularity timing will start from the first timing point encountered after leaving the start control.
+Any competitor failing to enter a start time or having an altered but unverified start time will be deemed to have not visited the Regularity Start control and will be penalised as below.
+Subsequent regularity timing will start from the first timing point encountered after leaving the start control.